Six groups from the corners of Australia from Homeground last year

 23 Nov 2017

-Homeground festival is on again this year.
-Over 300 dancers and 18 groups have entered Dance Rites, Australia’s national Indigenous dance competition which aims to ensure important cultural knowledge including language, dance, skin markings, and instruments is shared from one generation to the next.
+Last year at Homeground, over 300 dancers and 18 groups entered Dance Rites, Australia’s national Indigenous dance competition which aims to ensure important cultural knowledge including language, dance, skin markings, and instruments is shared from one generation to the next.

 Here are six groups from across Australia to get familiar with before the weekend.